How to make a Perfect Latte at Home (with an espresso machine)

 3. Froth your milk

 Put your milk of choice in a frothing pitcher and steam it using your machine’s wand.
-To heat the milk, keep in mind that the ideal temperature is 150°F. If the temperature rises above this, it may burn the milk, which will reduce the milk’s natural sweetness and ruin the flavour.
+For regular milk, the ideal temperature is 150°F. If the temperature rises above this, it may burn the milk, which will reduce the milk’s natural sweetness and ruin the flavour.
 Ideally, you’ll want to hold the wand about half an inch below the milk’s surface so that you end up with mostly hot milk and a little froth on the top (2).

 Pour the steamed milk into your glass.
 Take your time with this and try not to splash or spill any of the hot milk or espresso (3).
-You want to pour the milk slowly so that the liquid part flows first, and the froth follows at the end of the pour.
-Your coffee drink should have a creamy texture without too much foam on top.
+You want to pour slowly so that the milk flows first, and the froth follows at the end of the pour.

 Here’s how you froth milk with a steam wand: